hydephp/develop/docs/architecture-concepts/extensions-api.md

 class JsonPageExtension extends HydeExtension {
     public function booting(HydeKernel $kernel): void {
-        // This runs before the kernel boots, meaning pages have not been discovered yet }
+        // This runs before the kernel boots and before running auto-discovery }

     public function booted(HydeKernel $kernel): void {
-        // This runs after the kernel has booted, meaning pages have been discovered }
+        // This runs after the kernel boots and after running auto-discovery }
 }
 ```

+The `booting` callback can be used to set up the system with information needed to discover pages, while the `booted` callback can can be used to perform operations requiring knowledge of discovered data, even modifying them if needed.

 These callbacks provide powerful hooks into the Hyde system, allowing your extensions to integrate deeply and modify Hyde's behavior as needed.
-The `booting` callback can be used to set up the system with information needed to discover pages, while the `booted` callback can can be used to perform operations requiring knowledge of discovered data, even modifying them if needed.

 #### Discovery handler example